 The Improvement and Efficiency Award, sponsored by the Local Government Association: Barnsley Metropolitan Borough Council.
 Working with the taxation team, the project focussed on identifying and recording information about local businesses quickly and accurately, providing an enhanced revenue stream back to the council.

 The Innovation in Service Delivery, sponsored by the Society of IT Managers (Socitm): London Borough of Tower Hamlets.
-This project was the principle driver in changing the culture and operational models for numerous teams throughout the council producing large scale savings and other tangible efficiency results within a relatively short timescale.
+This project was the principal driver in changing the culture and operational models for numerous teams throughout the council producing large scale savings and other tangible efficiency results within a relatively short timescale.

 The Best Practice Award, sponsored by Ordnance Survey: Nottingham City Council